jostylr/role-dnd-hybrid/src/player.md

 often 1-3, may be awarded.

 Fudge points can be used to change roll by 1 per point or to make another roll, either to add to previous roll (or subtract), or to replace.
-All decisions should be made before the initial rolling.
-Also add attributes as needed.
+A decision to use a Fudge point can be done after the initial roll.
+Add attributes as appropriate.

 ## Skills, Attributes